-Before you fire up this year’s viewing of It’s a Wonderful Life, make a quick batch of today’s Lasso the Moon cookies for snacking.
+Before you fire up this year’s viewing of It’s a Wonderful Life, make a quick batch of Lasso the Moon cookies for snacking.
+These crescent moon cookies are completed with a chocolate lasso.
+Vegan.

 It’s a Wonderful Life turns 70 this year.
 The classic holiday movie follows the life of George Bailey, a man who never left his little town and feels like a failure.